Decor Ideas. Project Inspiration. Expert Advice. Delivered to your inbox.

 What is the point of having a pergola?

 ‘Will the pergola block a nice view from an upstairs room or will it help to hide an eyesore?
-It is much better to play around with the site before committing to the build to ensure the pergola is in the best plant.’
+It is much better to play around with the site before committing to the build to ensure the pergola is in the best place,’ she says.

 Do pergolas block sun?